unruhe73/python-adventure-game-engine/README.md

 So if you want to move in the room in front of you you can choose between the two words: **north** or **up**.
 You want to move back of you?
 Then you can use **south** or **down**.

-The part on the left, as already said, can’t be translated.
-In Italian you can replace the **directions** part with the following one:
+The words on the left, as already said, can’t be translated.
+In Italian you can replace the **directions** section with the following one:

       "directions": {
           "north": ["nord", "su"],